-Historically in Tonga, the drum called nafa were wooden slit drums, they were cylindrical in cross section and beaten to accompany the me’elaufola (a dance no longer performed), and the me’etu’upaki a paddle club dance.
-The first written accounts about the nafa in journals by personnel on James Cook’s visit to Tonga in 1773.
+Historically in Tonga, the drum called nafa were wooden slit drums, they were cylindrical in cross section and beaten to accompany the me‘elaufola (a dance no longer performed), and the me‘etu‘upaki a paddle club dance.
+The first written accounts about the nafa appear in journals written by personnel on English explorer James Cook’s visit to Tonga in 1773.

 In 1999, a blessing and presentation of the drums by the makers was held on Te Marae at the Museum of New Zealand Te Papa Tongarewa.
-The event was accompanied with a performance of the ma`ulu`ulu by the Petone Tongan Methodist Youth Group.
+The event was accompanied by a performance of the ma‘ulu‘ulu by the Petone Tongan Methodist Youth Group.